jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 is only available to cultures that have managed to discover the process to actually mix and create the metal.

-                                                                                           85
-Alex Greene (order #3215550)                                                                                2
-       Stone: Heavy and unable to hold a decent edge for more than a few strikes, stone weaponry can vary from a piece of granite lashed to a branch to a fine sliver of chipped obsidian in the shape of a stiletto.
+**Stone**: Heavy and unable to hold a decent edge for more than a few strikes, stone weaponry can vary from a piece of granite lashed to a branch to a fine sliver of chipped obsidian in the shape of a stiletto.
 Although simple and rather primitive; stone can be quite effective as a weapon if the wielder is strong enough to use it.